Budibase/website/content/approval-apps/templates/Travel Approval Request Template/index.md

 These are:

-1. A digital form interface for making travel approval requests.
+1. A travel request form interface for making approval requests.
 2. A back-end database for managing and approving requests.

 The most effective tools feature a simple and intuitive interface for viewing, managing, and responding to new requests.
 Travel request platforms should also integrate with your existing software stack, for maximum efficiency.

+For example, you might want to integrate with expense approval workflow tools or automation software.

 ## Our travel approval request template